TheRealCasadaro/Web-Dev-Starter-Kit/README.md

 # The WebDeV Starter Kit
 ## Everything you need to start a web project.

-All the files and folders you need for a basic web project are here.
+All the files and folders you need to start a WebDev Project.